 Focus areas: documenting human rights violations, disability rights, new approaches to communication and advocacy, the human rights impact of climate change, poverty, inequality and human rights violations

 Iain Levine teaches “Human Rights Research and Reporting.”

-Levine spent 16 years as deputy executive director for program at Human Rights Watch where he oversaw the organization's research and reporting work in some 90 countries around the world.
-Under his leadership, Human Rights Watch developed new areas of work including on human rights and the environment and disability rights as well as approaches to research harnessing new technologies such as satellite imagery and open source investigations.
+From there he went to Human Rights Watch where he spent 16 years as deputy executive director for program, overseeing organization's research and reporting work in some 90 countries around the world.
+Under his leadership, Human Rights Watch developed new areas of work including on human rights and the environment and disability rights as well as innovative approaches to research harnessing new technologies such as satellite imagery and open source investigation.